kepelrs/ReactMap/README.md

 ## Running the Project

+This project includes a service worker implementation that is only available on the production build.

-To run this project in your system:
+To run this on production mode:

 * install all project dependencies with `npm install`
 * create the production build with `npm run build`